 Should I Have a Breast Lift?

-Any woman who longs for the breasts she had before children or weight gain and loss can be a perfect candidate for a breast lift.
+Any woman who longs for the breasts she had before children or weight gain and loss can be a perfect candidate for a mastopexy.

 If you are planning to have more children, Dr. Saltz recommends postponing your breast lift — future pregnancy is likely to stretch the breasts again, nullifying the results of your lift.
-In case you do get pregnant, however, breast lifts normally don’t affect breastfeeding in most patients.
+In case you do get pregnant, however, a breast lift normally does not affect breastfeeding in most patients.

 Before your consultation with Dr. Saltz, it’s a good idea to do some research about the procedure.
 This should include reviewing before-and-after photos in our extensive gallery.
 Look for women with a body structure similar to yours.